 Vehicles and associated equipment

 All vehicles must be free from biosecurity risk material.
 All possible sites of contamination must be cleaned.
 This may require partial or full dismantling of the vehicle.
-The Department of Agriculture and Water Resources (the department) has the power to export contaminated vehicles from Australian territory at the importer's or owner's expense.
+The Department of Agriculture, Fisheries and Forestry (the department) has the power to export contaminated vehicles from Australian territory at the importer's or owner's expense.

 All clothing, packs, webbing, boots and ancillary equipment must be fully unpacked, dismantled and thoroughly cleaned.
-This will ensure that d epartment officers have access to all areas to allow for an efficient inspection.
+This will ensure that departmental officers have access to all areas to allow for an efficient inspection.

 Backpack and webbing must be completely unpacked and dismantled prior to inspection.
 This includes the removal of tape and unclipping of any pouches.
 Supporting boards and/or supporting metal bars inside packs must be removed.
 It is the responsibility of military personnel to perform all unpacking, presentation for inspection, cleaning and repacking of equipment.